 - MicroCLEAR must be used with a self-contained water unit.
 After an initial one time overnight treatment of full strength MicroCLEAR, simply add a small amount [1:10 dilution] of MicroCLEAR whenever you refill the bottle.
-MicroCLEAR has been proven effective against biofilms and reduces bacterial colony forming cunits (CFU’s) to below 200 CFU’s, as recommended by the ADA, CDC, and EPA
+MicroCLEAR has been proven effective against biofilms and reduces microbial colony forming units (CFU’s) to below 200 CFU’s, as recommended by the ADA, CDC, and EPA

 We use distilled water in our self-contained unit.
 That’s enough isn’t it?

-- Whenever water sits for a period of time, colonies of bacteria form and start inhabiting the walls of the tubing, forming a biofilm.
-Even if the water is bacteria free when it is put in the bottle, it will be full of bacteria when it goes into the patient’s mouth because it has to pass through the dental waterlines.
+- Whenever water sits for a period of time, colonies of microorganisms form and start inhabiting the walls of the tubing, forming a biofilm.
+Even if the water is free of microorganisms when it is put in the bottle, it could be full of microbes as it has to pass through contaminated dental waterlines.

 Will MicoCLEAR damage my equipment?

 - No, MicroCLEAR is non-corrosive when used as directed.